ebajcar/web10199/worksheets/worksheets/set04.md

 ---

-## Read and analyze (analytical reading) the following tutorials:
+## Formulate answers to the following questions
-Observe and describe.
-Try all examples.
-Make notes.
-Document what you have learned.

-### Problem A: Fibonacci numbers
+1. What is an algorithm?

+---

+## Exercises
+Set up a project for each problem.
+Keep all versions of your solution for each project.
+For each problem, write out the algorithm that you plan to use (and modify if your implementation deviates from your original plan).

+1. **Fibonacci numbers**
-Post in Piazza Q&A a fully functional, and object-oriented, unobtrusive Javascript solution.
+    - (v.6) &mdash; Write a fully functional, and object-oriented, unobtrusive Javascript solution.

-### Problem B: Convert temperature
+2. **Temperature conversion**
-Post in Piazza Q&A a fully functional, and object-oriented, unobtrusive Javascript solution.
+    - (v.4) &mdash; Write a fully functional, and object-oriented, unobtrusive Javascript solution.

-### Problem C: Calculate the area of a circle
+3. **Area of a circle**
-Post in Piazza Q&A a fully functional, and object-oriented, unobtrusive Javascript solution.
+    - (v.3) &mdash; Write a fully functional, and object-oriented, unobtrusive Javascript solution.

-### Problem D: Calculate roots of a quadratic equation
+4. **Quadratic roots**
-Post in Piazza Q&A a fully functional, and object-oriented, unobtrusive Javascript solution.
+    - (v.4) &mdash; Write a fully functional, and object-oriented, unobtrusive Javascript solution.

-### Problem E: Calculate prime numbers
+5. **Prime numbers**
-Post in Piazza Q&A a fully functional, and object-oriented, unobtrusive Javascript solution.
+    - (v.4) &mdash; Write a fully functional, and object-oriented, unobtrusive Javascript solution.

-### Problem F: Is it a palindrome?
+6. **Is it a palindrome**
+    - (v.3) &mdash; Write a fully functional, and object-oriented, unobtrusive Javascript solution.
+7. **Game of Casino Craps**
-Post in Piazza Q&A a fully functional, and object-oriented, unobtrusive Javascript solution.
+  - (v.4) &mdash; Write a fully functional, and object-oriented, unobtrusive Javascript solution.

-### Problem G: Game of Tic Tac Toe
+8. **Game of Tic Tac Toe**
-Complete for Assignment 2, an object-oriented, unobtrusive Javascript solution.
+    - (v.4) &mdash; Write a fully functional, and object-oriented, unobtrusive Javascript solution.

-### Problem H: Game of Rock Paper Scissors Lizard Spock
+9. **Game of Rock Paper Scissors**
-Post in Piazza Q&A a fully functional, and object-oriented, unobtrusive Javascript solution.
+    - (v.4) &mdash; Write a fully functional, and object-oriented, unobtrusive Javascript solution.